ABOUT THE AGREEMENT

 - Librarians in interested libraries should contact the Licensing Coordinator in their country to receive the correct forms to complete: the licence acceptance form + roster (spreadsheet) listing initial list of users (listing email addresses for users is optional)

-- The contact librarian will be set up with an administrator login, which allows them to manage users/members (review the list of members, delete/add members)
+- The contact librarian will be set up with an administrator login, which allows them to manage users/members (review the list of users, delete/add members), and assign books to users.

 - Link to catalogue search